sotrh/learn-wgpu/docs/news/0.12/readme.md

 ## Multi view added

+The `RenderPipelineDescriptor` now includes a `multiview` field that indicates the number of array textures if array textures are used as render attachments.

 ## No more block attribute

 The WGSL spec has changed and the `block` attribute is no longer a thing.